Practitioners' Perspectives on a Differential Privacy Deployment Registry: Methods

 \subsection{Tasks}

 We designed four tasks to help answer our RQs.
 Participants completed tasks in the order shown below.

-\textbf{Task 1: Examining a known deployment.} We first asked participants to familiarize themselves with the registry and its deployments.
-Then, we asked them to choose one deployment they were familiar with prior to interacting with the registry and read about it in more detail.
+\textbf{Task 1: Examining a known deployment.} We asked participants to familiarize themselves with the registry and its deployments.
+Then, we asked them to choose one deployment they were familiar with prior to interacting with the registry and read about it.
 Next, we asked them to \textit{share whether and how their impressions changed, including whether they learned any new technical or sociotechnical details}.

-Finally, we asked them whether and how their understanding of DP or how it is deployed had changed after interacting with the registry.
+Finally, we asked them whether and how their understanding of DP or how it is deployed changed after interacting with the registry.

-\textbf{Task 2: Evaluating deployments.} We asked participants to focus on deployments with which they were not already familiar.
-We then asked them to \textit{choose one deployment that stood out as a ``good'' deployment} (and explain their reasoning) and \textit{one deployment that stood out as a ``poor'' deployment} (and explain their reasoning).
-We prompted them to explain which aspects of deployments they were primarily focusing on, and why.
+\textbf{Task 2: Evaluating deployments.} We asked participants to focus on deployments they were not already familiar with.
+The, we asked them to \textit{choose one deployment that stood out as ``good''} (and explain why) and \textit{one deployment that stood out as ``poor''} (and explain why).

-\textbf{Task 3: Making a new deployment.} For this task, we asked participants to either consider a hypothetical, potential DP use case (details of which are on OSF) or a potential use case they were currently considering in their own work.
+\textbf{Task 3: Making a new deployment.} For this task, we asked participants to either consider a hypothetical DP use case (details of which are in the appendix) or a use case they were currently considering in their own work.
 We asked them to use the registry to \textit{determine whether DP is appropriate for the use case and, if so, how they would implement it}.

-\textbf{Task 4: Exploring emergent norms.} Finally, we asked participants to use the exploratory visualizations or interactive table to \textit{reflect on norms or standards that seem to be emerging in the DP ecosystem}.
-We prompted them for their reaction to the standards they identified and asked for their thoughts on how the registry would help or hinder the emergence of such standards.
+\textbf{Task 4: Exploring emergent norms.} Finally, we asked participants to use the exploratory visualizations or table to \textit{reflect on norms or standards appearing to emerge in the DP ecosystem}.
+We prompted them for their reaction to the standards they identified and asked about how the registry would help or hinder the emergence of such standards.